 As we had all the relevant supportive medical evidence available, including the medico-legal assessment, the insurer felt obligated to accept our claim and the matter was resolved accordingly for a figure of close to $44,000.
 This amount represented his impairment and pain and suffering only.

 The necessary impairment threshold to pursue a common law claim is 15% whole person impairment.
 As we were also able to prove through available evidence how the employer’s negligence contributed to the injury, we immediately commenced common law proceedings.

-The matter progressed quickly and eventually proceeded to mediation in mid January 2013 where the claim resolved for $250,000.00.
+The matter progressed quickly and eventually led to a mediation, where the claim was resolved for $250,000.

-As with all our claims, this claim was run expediently but it was done without compromising the value of our client’s compensation amount.
+As with all our claims, this was run expediently but it was done without compromising the value of our client’s compensation payout.